Zamorano Eighty

 Thomas Streeter was the first collector to assemble a complete collection of first editions of every item on the list.
 His collection was auctioned between 1966 and 1969.
 Businessman Frederick William Beinecke was the second.
 Retired investment counselor Henry H. Clifford completed his collection in 1988 and his collection was auctioned in 1995.
-The fourth was architect Daniel Volkmann, who completed his collection in 1994, and it was auctioned in 2003.
+The fourth was architect Daniel Guatave Volkmann Jr., who completed his collection in 1994, and it was auctioned in 2003.
 Many other collectors have pursued this goal, including notorious bibliomane and book thief Stephen Blumberg.

 Only one institution, the Beinecke Rare Book and Manuscript Library at Yale University, possesses a complete collection of the Zamorano 80, donated by Frederick W. Beinecke.
 Both the Bancroft Library at the University of California, Berkeley and the Huntington Library in San Marino, California, possess all but one of the volumes.

 The rarest book on the list is number 64, the dime novel The Life and Adventures of Joaquín Murieta by John Rollin Ridge writing as "Yellow Bird".
 Only two first-edition copies are known to exist, each used twice to complete the list.
 It may be on the list only because Wagner owned a copy, which he sold to Streeter.
 When Streeter's collection was being periodically auctioned, the auction of this copy was moved up over a year so the elderly Beinecke would be able to complete his Zamorano collection.
 This copy is now in the Beinecke Library with the rest of Beinecke's Zamorano books.
 Clifford purchased the second copy from a collector in Maine, which in turn was purchased by Volkmann at the auction of Clifford's collection.
 The book has been described with terms like "Holy Grail" and "rara avis" and is highly desired by collectors.
 Blumberg wanted it so much he and his accomplices planned and researched a potential burglary of Clifford's house when that collector owned the book.